 The city is one of the oldest in the country and was founded in the location of two indigenous settlements.
 Brisbane is known for its distinct Queenslander architecture, which makes up much of the cities heritage!

-While taking your vacation in Brisbane, you’ll need to know the very best places to visit in Brisbane (in 3 days), and we’re here to help you.
+While taking your vacation in Brisbane, you’ll need to know the very best places to visit in Brisbane, and we’re here to help you.
 We’ve got all the information you need to plan your Brisbane trip itinerary!

 Table of Contents